Many methods can heal someone, but there is none more powerful than the words you say.

 Longing for an apology

 However painful the exchange was, I understood how damaging the absence of the apology caused.
 When I say I am sorry for someones pain and suffering, it is often the first time the victim has received an apology for their abuse.
 It is often the first time their “inner child” is told they did not deserve the maltreatment.
 These words can finally free someone who has experienced abuse, or even those who thought it was normal to be ignored or not appreciated.

 A child’s pain needs to be acknowledged so that healing can begin.
 When everyone is in denial or says “just get over it,” it reinforces that the pain inflicted upon you was justified.

 I am sorry for your pain

 My message to all people who suffered in their childhood is that I am sorry you endured a childhood that did not keep you safe.

-You deserved nothing less, and I am sorry for how it hurt and damaged you.
+- I am sorry for how much you were hurt and abused.

 Sending you healing and nurturing for your childhood memories…

 Disclaimer: Forensic Healing, Marisa Russo and Spiritual Development for women are not a professional medical body.
 Any information contained in any videos/publications/comments/blog posts etc are for entertainment purposes only.
 All information is intended for general guidance and must not be considered a substitute for advice provided by a doctor or other qualified healthcare professional.
 Marisa Russo or Forensic Healing makes no warranties or representation of any kind concerning the accuracy or suitability of the information contained on this channel, websites, videos, social media pages, blog posts etc.